Each season brings gifts and opportunities for growth as we journey through the year.

 You can receive notifications of new posts by clicking on the follow button.
 You can share posts with others by clicking on a share button below.
 Join Ruthann’s mailing list to receive email updates (Join mailing list).

-Reflection is a powerful way to pause, slow down, and evaluate your life.
-Taking time over the weekend to reflect on the week that has past will help you keep your life in progress and your goals on track.
-Small changes on a daily and weekly basis can have a BIG effect.
+Reflection is a powerful way to learn, grow, and keep moving forward.
+Taking time over the weekend to reflect on the week that has past and look forward to the week ahead will help you keep your life in progress and your goals on track.
+Small changes on a weekly basis can have a tremendous effect on your life.

 Look back